 Some divorcees are able to spend time with their ex-spouse in a civilized manner.
 If this is the case and the couple is friendly with one another, spending the holiday together would be most ideal for the children.
 They wouldn’t have to celebrate twice or miss one of the parents on the holiday.

 Finding a workable solution may seem difficult to do, especially when a marriage ends badly.
-If you need help forming an agreement, call our Tampa divorce attorneys at Givens Givens Sparks.
+If you need help forming an agreement, call our Tampa divorce attorneys at Robert Sparks Attorneys.
 We can discuss your case and see if holiday visitation or custody needs to be a part of a divorce decree.